Canterbury Christ Church University

 In the afternoon, your interview day will be subject-focused.
 There are three parts: a written activity, the Micro Teach and the subject interview.

-For the Micro Teach, you will need to prepare a 5 minute teaching session where you will teach an element of language of your choice.
+For the Micro Teach, you will need to prepare a 5 minute teaching session where you will teach an element of the GCSE PE theory content.

 Your subject interview will be with your subject tutor.
-You will be asked questions about your experience, your knowledge of and teaching Languages.
+You will be asked questions about your experience, your knowledge of and teaching Physical Education.